GiorgioZacharo/ClrFreqCFGPrinter/README.md

 # ClrFreqCFGPrinter
-    ClrFreqCFGPrinter is a plug-in of latest LLVM version (3.8) and is included in the RegionSeeker© framework.
-It was developed by Georgios Zacharopoulos, under the supervision of Prof. Laura Pozzi, within the HW/SW co-design Research Team at Universita' della Svizzera italiana (USI Lugano).

-    Under the scope of the research project Magic ISEs: Enlarging the Scope of Automatic Instruction Set Extension, supervised by Prof. Laura Pozzi.
+    ClrFreqCFGPrinter is a plug-in of LLVM version (3.8) or later and is included in the RegionSeeker© framework.
+It was developed by Georgios Zacharopoulos, under the supervision of Prof. Laura Pozzi, within the HW/SW co-design Research Team at Universita' della Svizzera italiana (USI Lugano) and under the scope of the research project Magic ISEs: Enlarging the cope of Automatic Instruction Set Extension, supervised by Prof. Laura Pozzi.

     It consists of one LLVM Analysis Pass: BBFreqInfo and several shell scripts that load the pass and generate the Colour-annotated with respect to each Basic Block (BB) Execution